 Did you spend Asteroid Day this year (June 30) wondering about the formation of the asteroid belt?
-Or watching “Armageddon,” wondering how realistic the scenes were of astronauts bouncing around on an asteroid surface?
+Or watching “Armageddon,” wondering how realistic the scenes were of space rocks bouncing around on an asteroid surface?
 Even if you didn’t, asteroids are difficult to avoid in the news.
 On June 27, the Japanese space agency JAXA reported that its probe arrived safely at asteroid 162173 Ryugu in the asteroid belt.
 JAXA plans to land the Hayabusa2 asteroid explorer, gather samples and return to Earth in December 2020.

 So, apart from suspenseful script writing and potential doomsday scenarios, why is there so much interest in these space discoveries?

 The asteroid belt formed in the early days of our solar system and lies between the orbits of Mars and Jupiter.
 It’s home to billions or possibly trillions of objects, some the size of boulders, others thousands of feet across or larger.
 Space.com describes them as mostly loose, irregular aggregations of rubble; only larger asteroids like Ceres, which is also classified as a dwarf planet, are close to being spherical.

 What Caused the Formation of the Asteroid Belt?

 According to Space.com, astronomers think asteroids are left over from the beginning of the solar system.
 Remnants of the protoplanetary disc of dust and rocks circling the sun after planetary formation gathered between Mars and Jupiter.
 Collisions brought some together and destroyed others, scattering the debris.
 Jupiter’s massive gravity pull stopped larger planets from forming.

 Supporting proof for this comes from other space discoveries; a dust belt circling young star Zeta Leporis as its new solar system develops suggests this is how our own asteroid belt formed, said Space.com.